EncycloFusion/encyclofusion.github.io/wiki/games-factory.md

 ---

-**The Games Factory**, or shortened to **TGF** is the successor product to [Klik & Play] developed by Europress (now known as Clickteam).
+**The Games Factory**, or shortened to **TGF** is the successor product to [Klik & Play] developed by François Lionet and Yves Lamoureux, published by Europress.
 It was a sister product to [Click & Create] at release, which offered additional features and had a more relaxed runtime agreement.
 The product's distribution varied by region.
-For instance, in the United Kingdom, it was published by [Empire Interactive](https://en.wikipedia.org/wiki/Empire_Interactive) under the publishing label [Xplosiv](https://en.wikipedia.org/wiki/Empire_Interactive#Xplosiv) (now defunct)
+For instance, in the United Kingdom, it was distributed by [Empire Interactive](https://en.wikipedia.org/wiki/Empire_Interactive) under the publishing label [Xplosiv](https://en.wikipedia.org/wiki/Empire_Interactive#Xplosiv) (now defunct)

 The software was released in 1996 and is available in 2 editions: Home and Pro.